 Over the years, the celebrations of St. Patrick’s Day have spread nationwide, allowing all Americans to be Irish for a day.
-Recognizing the need for this type of celebration and wanting to acknowledge the role Irish immigrants and their families played in Knoxville’s history, Chandle Turbyville, Josh Turbyville, and Christy Watkins are bringing the St. Patrick’s Day parade back to Knoxville.
+Recognizing the need for this type of celebration and wanting to acknowledge the role Irish immigrants and their families played in Knoxville’s history, Chandle Turbyville, Josh Turbyville, and Christy Watkins have brought the St. Patrick’s parade back to Knoxville.

 Several of Knoxville’s early founders were Irish immigrants or of Scots-Irish descent, and large numbers of Irish began arriving after the Great Famine of the 1840s.
 They built forts, railroads, churches, and saloons.
 They were mayors, aldermen, firemen, and police.
 Knoxville owes a lot to its Irish heritage.
 It’s time we celebrate that again.
 Erin go Brah!

 In fall of 2018, Knox St. Patrick’s Parade received it’s 501 (3)(c) status.
 Donations are tax-deductible.